Vaishnavi2701-mk/Git-Github/README.md

 If I will do : git remote -v

-It will show all the url's connected with local repository
+It will show all the url's connected with local repository.

+<h1> Pushing the changes into remote repository </h1>

+There are three main steps while modifying a remote reository in which first we have to stage the changes, second is we have to commit those changes but these changes will reflected only after we push them.
+Let's take a look how we push our commits;

+</br> git push origin master</br>